|Nutritional Guidelines (per serving)|

 Hawaiian taro is more versatile today than just being made into traditional poi.
 In the islands, it's also made into chips (as in potato chips) and even flour which is then used to make pancakes or bread.
 This recipe from the Polynesian Cultural Center Alii Luau calls for a delicious dinner roll form.

-In a mixing bowl combine egg, butter, food coloring, poi, and water.
+In a mixing bowl combine water, egg, butter, food coloring, and poi.

-Mix all ingredients on speed 2 with a dough hook; texture should be smooth.
+Mix all ingredients in a stand mixer on speed 2 with a dough hook; texture should be smooth.

 Remove from mixing bowl and place on flour table top; roll the dough into ball size.